speedscale/docs/docs/end-to-end.md

 ## The App

 The app is a Java Spring Boot web server with authenticated endpoints that makes requests out to a few external services.
 The project README (at `java/README.md`) shows ways to run the app locally, in Docker and in Kubernetes.
 Speedscale can be configured to be compatible with whichever way you choose to deploy the app.
+Note that for this test run we'll disable DLP but you can find instructions on how to enable it near the end.

 ## Capture